charlyknz/temp_fluctuation_frequencies/README.md

 List of data files:
-*Mastertable_fluctron.xlsx* - all data and meta data for phytoplankton and zooplankton biomass, abundance, pigment composition and stoichiometry.
+*Mastertable_fluctron.xlsx* - all data and meta data for phytoplankton and zooplankton biomass, abundance and stoichiometry.

 *phyto_new.csv* - Phytoplankton count data